tinacms/tina.io/content/guides/tina-cloud/getting-started/next-changes.md

 import { LocalClient } from "tina-graphql-gateway";
 ```

-Then we can create an constructor function named client so we can use this localClient as needed.
+Then we can create an constructor function named client so we can use this as needed on our page, and give us the ability to interact with our API.

 ```js
 import{ LocalClient} from "tina-graphql-gateway"